 Let’s take a look at some examples to understand this better:

 - Retail Food Establishments – This includes Restaurant, Food Store, Food Service, Mobile Food Units, and Bed and Breakfasts.
-A business license in New Hampshire is issued by Division of Public Health Services, Department of Health and Human Services (DHHS).
+A business license in New Hampshire is issued by the Division of Public Health Services, Department of Health and Human Services (DHHS).
 So, if you are planning to establish your business in the food establishment industry then you will require a license to be issued by the DHHS.

 - Liquor or Tobacco Retail – Some of the types of businesses under this category or industry that are issued a business license in New Hampshire include Liquor Store, Cigar Bar, Liquor and Wine Manufacturer, Wholesale Distributor, Restaurant Cocktail Lounge, and State Fairs among others.
 The documents required for the license varies according to the: